anshulkhare7/ProgrammingPuzzles/LinkedListReversal/solution.md

 3. Reverse the nodes from *a* to *b*
 4. Connect *a-1* node and *b+1* node to the reversed list

+For version 3 of this problem, we need to reverse a sublist starting from *(position 1 to m)*, and then repeat it from m+1 to 2m and so on.

 ## Time Complexity

 We'll have to step through every node of the list once, so the time complexity is O(N).